- Home

 Leave of Absence from school (namely holidays)

 The school does not encourage any leave of absence to be taken during term time.
-We recognise that holidays can be much cheaper during term time and that work commitments can make taking holidays during school breaks difficult, but doing this can be disruptive to both children’s learning and the school.
+We recognise that holidays can be much cheaper during term time and that work commitments can make taking holidays during school breaks difficult but doing this can be disruptive to both children’s learning and the school.
 The government has issued strict guidelines to schools regarding leave of absence for students.
 Under these guidelines, Head teachers are not able to grant leave of absence for students during term time unless there are exceptional circumstances and please be advised there are very few exceptions.

 Should parents/carers wish to seek leave of absence for their child, please complete the below form and return to school.
 Please include the form fully, adding any evidence to support the application.
 Each case will be considered on its merits.
 The Head teacher will determine the number of school days a child can be away from school if the leave is granted.